Postgraduate Research Opportunities

 Applicant:

-The successful applicant will be joining a group of researchers with parallel research projects, and will be primarily based in the School of Physics in Trinity College Dublin, Ireland but will collaborate with researchers from the Senge group in the School of Chemistry, TCD and researchers from the School of Physical Sciences, Dublin City University, as well as beamline scientists at a number of facilities listed above.
+The successful applicant will be joining a group of researchers with parallel research projects, and will be primarily based in the School of Physics in Trinity College Dublin, Ireland but will collaborate with researchers from the Senge group in the School of Chemistry, TCD and researchers from the School of Physical Sciences, Dublin City University, as well as beamline scientists in MAX-IV and at a number of facilities listed above.

 Eligibility: